Dalcroze Method – an education for and through music

 How does it works?

-The teacher improvises, spontaneously invents music through which he/she will provoke reactions, create an atmosphere, structure the exercise, or give it an expressive dimension, which provides to Dalcroze method the dimension of education for and through music.
+The teacher improvises, spontaneously invents music through which he/she will provoke reactions, create an atmosphere, structure the exercise, or give it an expressive dimension.
+This capacity to improvise provides to Dalcroze method the dimension of education for and through music.
 The Dalcroze Rhythmics consists of varied exercises, open to adaptation, depending on practitioner: children, musicians, students in the field, amateur adults, elderly or people in difficulty, etc. Among these exercises, we can mention:

 – Starting exercises ;